 Videos are useful when you are looking to give students more opportunities to pause and chat with a partner about their learning or want to engage in a discussion with your whole class.
 You can play and pause videos at certain points to ask questions, spark discussions, hold an assessment, or start a group activity.

 When students work together, they can build skills around teamwork and create relationships with their peers.
-Students can work in groups or partnerships to create scripts for an explainer video to help them summarize what they’ve learned about a topic.
+Students can work in groups or partnerships to create scripts for an explainer video.
+This can help them summarize what they’ve learned about a topic.

 There are lots of innovative ways to use classroom videos this school year!
-As teacher creators, you can make videos to share content with students throughout the school year, and students can make their own videos too.
+As teacher creators, you can make videos to share content with students throughout the school year.
+Students can make their own videos too!